What is the Avalanche network?

 Step 2: Ensure sufficient AVAX funds in wallet

 Once you have set your wallet to the designated network, make sure to have enough AVAX coins in your wallet.
-As you have to pay network and transaction fees in AVAX, the transaction will only go through if you have sufficient funds available.
+As you have to pay network and service fees in the native currency of the network you’re issuing the tokens on (AVAX), your tokens will be successfully create and the transaction will be processed only if you have sufficient funds available.

 Step 3: Connect Wallet to Token Tool